tropy/tropy/README.md

 `npm run test:browser` to run only the Renderer/Browser tests, or `node scripts/make mocha -- <path>` to run only a given test file.

-See `node scripts/make rules` for all available targets.
+See `node scripts/make rules` and `node scripts/db rules` for additional available targets.

 To start the app in development mode, run `npm start`.